New and improved bounds on the contextuality degree of multi-qubit configurations: Conclusion

-This project is supported by the PEPR integrated project EPiQ ANR-22-PETQ-0007 part of Plan France 2030, and by the EIPHI Graduate School (contract ANR-17-EURE-0002).
+This project is supported by the PEPR integrated project EPiQ ANR-22-PETQ-0007 part of Plan France 2030, by the project TACTICQ of the EIPHI Graduate School (contract ANR-17-EURE-0002).
 This work also received a partial support from the Slovak VEGA grant agency, Project 2/0004/20.
-We also thank Zsolt Szab\'o for his help with figure~\ref{5q-two-spread}.